At Bristol Mind, we recognise that LGBTQ+ people can be at a higher risk of experiencing a mental health problem than the wider population.

 one-on-one therapy delivered by counsellors with lived experience of being LGBTQ+, offered to adults 18+ at an affordable rate dependent on disposable household income.

 for individuals experiencing hate crime and discrimination on the basis of race, gender, sexual identity, age, mental health and physical disability.
-We are partnered with SARI, Brandon Trust, LGBT Bristol, Avon and Bristol Law Centre and Bristol Mediation in delivering this service.
+We are partnered with SARI, Brandon Trust, OTR LGBTQ+, Bristol Law Centre and Bristol Mediation in delivering this service.
 Not all workers in this service have LGBTQ+ lived experience but they have received equality and diversity training.